ShaoXiang23/nimo-markdown-cv/index.md

 Rizhao, Shandong
 ```

-- Bachelor’s Degree, in Computer Science, School of Information Science and Engineering
+- Bachelor’s Degree, in Computer Science
+- Faculty of Information Science and Engineering

 ## Publications